aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlinputelement/maxlength/_index.md

 ---
 title: HTMLInputElement.MaxLength
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLInputElement property.
+description: HTMLInputElement MaxLength property.
 Maximum number of characters for text fields when typehas the value text or password.
 See the maxlength attribute definition in HTML 4.01
 type: docs
 weight: 120
 url: /net/aspose.html/htmlinputelement/maxlength/